GuilleCarrion/guillecarrion.github.io/_pages/about.md

 - Homotopical and Homological algebra,
 - Combinatorial properties of posets,
 - Bousfield localisation, and
-- related topics in Algebraic topology
+- related topics in Algebraic topology and Category theory